BIDS-Xu-Lab/Biomedical-NLP-Benchmarks/README.md

 # Large language models for biomedical natural language processing: benchmarks, baselines, and recommendations

-This is the github repository for ["A systematic evaluation of large language models for biomedical natural language processing: benchmarks, baselines, and recommendations"](https://arxiv.org/pdf/2305.16326).
-The related data and codes are publicly available, described below.
+This is the github repository for the manuscript ["A systematic evaluation of large language models for biomedical natural language processing: benchmarks, baselines, and recommendations"](https://arxiv.org/pdf/2305.16326).
+The related data, models, and codes are publicly available, described below.

 ## 1. Benchmarks and models